Sthor726/Sthor726/README.md

 - 👋 Hi, I’m @Sthor726
+- 〽️ Im a student at the University of Minnesota
 - 👀 I’m interested in web dev, game dev, and ML
 - 📫 How to reach me --> sthor726@gmail.com